MadhushaniHewagama/Node.js_Mongo_BackEnd/README.md

 ## Install mongoose package
 npm install --save mongoose
 ***One of the advantages of using Mongoose to manage our MongoDB database is that we can implement strict data schemas to make our app more robust.

+######  Database for authentication info

+# in database dont store password as plain text, store them as a hash or encrypted string.
+# encryption package -> bcrypt (is a password hashing function, based on the Blowfish cipher)
+# Rainbow table is a precomputed table for reversing cryptographic hash funchition.(usually use for recovering a password or credit card numbers, more stroger than brute force attack and use less computer processing time)

+##### Installing a validation package to pre-validate information before saving
+npm install --save mongoose-unique-validator